 Subgrade is the earth underneath the patio structure.
 If this is not professionally prepared, there is a high chance that the concrete will crack as it settles.
 Make sure that the subgrade soil is prepared so that it gives adequate, firm support and will not move or wash away.

 While you don’t have to seal concrete, you should probably seal it if you plan on eating a lot on your patio—to avoid stains, as they can be difficult to get out due to the porous nature of concrete.

 Virgin or pure acrylic sealer won’t yellow in sunlight whereas epoxies will.
-An acrylic spray-on cure and seal will cost approx. $0.53/sq. ft.
-Two applications of a nonmetallic color and concrete hardener cost about $2.40/sq. ft.
+An acrylic spray-on cure and seal will cost approx. $0.53 per square foot.
+Two applications of a nonmetallic color and concrete hardener cost about $2.40 per square foot.

 Solvent-based sealers are of a higher quality and highlight the concrete’s colors better.
 Look for a penetrating sealer that provides a chemical barrier to oil and freeze-thaw conditions, is breathable, won’t yellow, isn’t slippery, enhances the color of the concrete if you want it to, and provides invisible protection.
 High-gloss sealers are no longer popular and can be slippery.
 They block in the moisture, which can cause fracturing, white hazing, or fogging.

-Concrete can crack if the sub base is poorly prepared, the concrete is of poor quality or badly mixed, or the patio undergoes severe thaw-refreeze weather.
+Concrete can crack if the sub base is poorly prepared, the concrete is of poor quality, badly mixed, or the patio undergoes severe thaw-refreeze weather.

 Narrow your choices down to three who have extensive experience pouring concrete patios and adding the decorative effects you’ve chosen.